Last updated 10th June, 2025

 This will include hourly rates, external help, and so on.
 The electrician will have to ensure that they fit in new, and secure electrical outlets to improve the safety of the house.

-The most common one is the central heating system which might need a flush.
+The most common heat issues is when the central heating system needs flushing.

 For any house survey, it should take 2-3 hours to complete.